ing-bank/ingenious-doc/docs/gettingstarted.md

 !!! warning

     For **first time usage**, Playwright will download its required binaries.
 If network connection is slow, this may cause the recorder to time out.
-    Several diaglog boxes might appear during setup, **just click 'OK' to proceed**.
+    Several dialog boxes might appear during setup, **just click 'OK' to proceed**.
 Once the recorder opens, **close it and start a new recording**.

  * The **Playwright Inspector** will launch along with **Chromium** browser